Southern Upland Way 26 Main Street , St Johns Town of Dalry , Castle Douglas , Scotland, DG7 3UW, United Kingdom

 Location:

-The route is officially promoted as 14 sections, based on Longformacus to Abbey St Bathans and Abbey St Bathans to Cockburnspath as two sections when most walkers walk these as one for two simple reasons, one – the lack of accommodation in Abbey St Bathans and secondly because they are two short days.
+The Southern Upland Way is officially promoted as 14 sections, based on Longformacus to Abbey St Bathans and Abbey St Bathans to Cockburnspath as two sections when most walkers walk these as one for two simple reasons, one – the lack of accommodation in Abbey St Bathans and secondly because they are two short days.

 The official promotion of the route also puts Bargrennan to Dalry and Dalry to Sanquhar as two 25.5 mile sections when the majority of walkers are unable to walk these long distances over two consecutive days.
 Therefor over the years a natural adjustment has become common place with these two long sections breaking them down into three more manageable days.